meagerfindings/Student-Scheduler/java/com/meagerfindings/matgreten/c196_student_scheduler_mat_greten/readme.md

 1. ~~Ability to highlight terms to delete them~~
     - Switch delete to select, and add delete to the action bar options
-3. ~~disable adding of courses without terms on so on down the line~~
-3. ~~disable buttons throughout when in insert mode~~
-3. ~~Add enabling of course alerts after inserting new courses~~
-3. handel empty inputs in saves.
 2. Portrait and landscape modes

-### Bugs:
-1. Fix default times interfering with alerts...
-2. Fix default values to suggest adding values
-3. Disallow inserting without mandatory values
-    - for course alerts

 ### Written portions of assignment
   1. document this is targeted at API 26